StephenWinters95/FLIT_Main_Ste/README.md

 Dennis Ivy
 Multiple Code Institute PP4 projects used for reference

-### References
-The following sites were ued for research and better understanding while creating this website:

 ### Acknowledgements
 * I would particularly like to thank Alan Bushell, our cohort facilitator who guided us through this partiularly diverse phase of the course, kept us on track with weekly standups, ensured we all stepped into the limelight and provided really useful advice.
 * I would like to sincerely thank my mentor, Mo Shami for his kindness, enthusiasm and support throughout.
 Mo's ability to absorb the essence of a situation and to communicate a clear path ahead has been invaluable.
 * I would also like to thank Derek and my family for their personal support, and for their help with system testing.